Clint Trickett: Coaching career

 Trickett started his coaching career in 2015 as the quarterbacks coach at East Mississippi Community College (EMCC) in Scooba, Mississippi, one of the most successful JuCo programs in the country in recent years.
 He was featured prominently in the Netflix series Last Chance U, which chronicled EMCC's 2015 and 2016 seasons.

 In early 2017, Trickett accepted the position of tight ends coach at Florida Atlantic under Lane Kiffin.
-After Kiffin departed for Ole Miss, Trickett was promoted to co-offensive coordinator and quarterbacks coach under new head coach Willie Taggart.
+After Kiffin departed for Ole Miss in December of 2019, Trickett was promoted to co-offensive coordinator and quarterbacks coach under new head coach Willie Taggart.

 In January 2021, Trickett accepted the position of wide receivers coach at Marshall under first-year head coach Charles Huff.
 After one season, he was promoted to offensive coordinator and quarterbacks coach following the departure of his predecessor, Tim Cramsey.
+After the 2023 regular season, it was reported that Trickett was fired as offensive coordinator.

+On February 29, 2024, Trickett was hired as the tight ends coach and pass game coordinator at Georgia Southern.

+On December 22, 2024, it was announced that Trickett was hired as offensive coordinator and quarterbacks coach at Jacksonville State under first-year head coach Charles Kelly.

 Personal life

 Trickett's father, Rick Trickett, was most recently an assistant coach at Florida State under Jimbo Fisher and previously coached at West Virginia, LSU and Auburn.
-His older brother, Travis, was the offensive coordinator at Georgia State.
-Travis is now the offensive coordinator at Coastal Carolina.
+His older brother, Travis Trickett, was the offensive coordinator at Georgia State.
+Travis is now a senior offensive assistant at West Virginia.